 Poppy (Common) Papaver rhoeas

-The symbol of rememberance, the striking red flowers of the common poppy stand out from afar.
-Left alone they can paint entire fields a scarlet hue.
+The symbol of rememberance, the striking red flowers of the common poppy stand out from afar, painting entire fields vivid scarlet.

 Where it grows